3 incredible health benefits of D-mannose

 We all know sugar is bad for you.
 But did you know some sugars have incredible health benefits?
 D-mannose is one of them.

-D-mannose is a natural sugar that can be found in many fruits, vegetables, and even human cells.
+Dmannose, d’mannose, d-mannose—no matter how you spell it, this ingredient is worth writing down.
+It’s a natural sugar found in many fruits, vegetables, and even human cells.
 Researchers have been studying the effects of D-mannose on the body for decades to determine its health benefits.
 What they’ve discovered is pretty amazing.

 While D-mannose is generally safe and well-tolerated, there are some risks and side effects to be aware of.
 Let’s dive into everything you need to know about D-mannose.